mshakhriyorov/mshakhriyorov/README.md

-- 👋 Hi, I’m Mukhriddin Shakhriyorov
+- 👋 Hi, I’m Mukhriddin Shakhriyorov, from Uzbekistan.
+I’m engaged in Frontend Development.
-- I’m interested in solving problems
-- I’m currently learning React JS
-- 📫 You can reach me https://t.me/Mookher_al_deen via Telegram
+I’m currently learning and practicing React JS. 📫 You can reach me https://t.me/Mookher_al_deen via Telegram :)

 <!---
 mshakhriyorov/mshakhriyorov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.